Disclosures

 Can you pay off an Upstart loan early?

-You can pay off an Upstart loan early without a prepayment penalty.
+Yes, you can pay off an Upstart loan early without a prepayment penalty.
 Just make sure you know what to consider before paying off a loan early.

 Is Upstart legit?

-Upstart’s AI model is designed to approve more applications and streamline the loan process for applicants and lenders.
+Upstart is a legitimate lender that has helped many people get the funds they need.
+Its AI model is designed to approve more applications and streamline the loan process for applicants and lenders.
 In most cases, the online process is fully automated.
 For borrowers who want a fast loan with no frills, Upstart is a good option to consider, and the company does accept some applicants with no credit history who meet other eligibility criteria.

 » MORE: Is Upstart legit?